-Dell EMC has injected Intel Optane storage class memory in its flagship PowerMax all-flash block array, adding a tier of persistent memory to buttress the NVMe over Fabrics-enabled block storage.
+Dell EMC has injected Intel Optane storage class in its flagship PowerMax all-flash block array, adding a tier persistent to buttress the NVMe over Fabrics-enabled block storage.

-Intel Optane drives are based on Intel 3D XPoint nonvolatile memory, billed as a cross between dynamic RAM and NVMe flash.
+Intel Optane drives are based on Intel 3D XPoint nonvolatile , billed as a cross between dynamic RAM and NVMe flash.
 Dell was a co-development partner with Intel on the dual-ported Optane SSDs.
-(Intel also makes Optane technology available in smaller capacities as a dual inline memory module form factor.)
+(Intel also makes Optane technology available in smaller capacities as a dual inline module form factor.)

 NVMe and SCM in tandem